-A number of lessons can be learned from the study of the Shillong earthquake:
+In summary, the lessons learned from the study of the Shillong earthquake are:

-In determining intensities of historical earthquakes allowance must be made for the effects of the vulnerability of the local building stock and extreme soil conditions.

-Intensities assigned to a particular location must represent the mode and not the maximum value of the observed intensity.

-Maximum intensity in any destructive historical earthquake in rural areas in the Eastern Mediterranean, Middle East and northern Indian "saturates" at intensity VII-VIII MSK and any town or village would thus appear equally, but no more, devastated at higher intensities.

-Saturation of the scale at higher intensities makes assessment of "epicentral" or maximum intensity questionable..

-Liquefaction, landslides and rock-falls are not criteria suitable for the assessment of intensity.

-Isoseismal maps of early earthquakes need re-appraisal from original data before they can be used to constrain source dimensions.

-Intensity results from different earthquakes can be compared only when their assessment has been made with the same rules and criteria.

-Isolated points of low intensity within a background of "not felt" should not be allowed to define isoseismals, particularly the contour of perceptibility.

-In drawing isoseismals pockets of isolated high intensity may be ignored

-The shape and dimensions of far-field isoseismals of large earthquakes is influenced by the presence of large rivers and alluvial valleys as well as by the level of the underground water table at the time of the earthquake.

-Provided the majority of sites are on competent foundation materials, high intensity isoseismals may be used to constrain the dimensions of the seismic source.

-As an illustration of the consequences of neglecting the above considerations we compare the radii of our estimated MSK isoseismals with the area of Oldham's Rossi-Forel isoseismal equivalents (Table 1).
-The comparison reveals that Oldham's conversion to Rossi-Forel equivalents erred by 1.5 to more than 3 intensity units.

-Using our newly derived MSK isoseismal areas, and Johnston's (1996) globally-derived attenuation coefficients for stable continental areas, an unreasonably low Mo≤6.9 magnitude would be assessed for the 1897 Mw=8.0 Assam earthquake (Table 2).
-Though the 1897 earthquake ruptured through the continental crust it lies near an active plate boundary, and Johnston's coefficients would not be expected to apply to this event.

-The large area over which loose deposits liquefied and the size of the area over which the shock was felt, are similar to those produced by the large earthquakes of New Madrid 1811, Kangra 1905, Kansu 1920, Bihar-Nepal 1934 and Assam 1950.
-The areas contained within the revised isoseismals from the great Assam 1897 M=8 earthquake do not differ significantly from those other Indian earthquakes with comparable magnitude.
+- In determining intensities of historical earthquakes allowance must be made for the effects of the vulnerability of the local building stock and extreme soil conditions. - Intensities assigned to a particular location must represent the mode and not the maximum value of the observed intensity. - Maximum intensity in any destructive historical earthquake in rural areas in the Eastern Mediterranean, Middle East and northern Indian "saturates" at intensity VII-VIII MSK and any town or village would thus appear equally, but no more, devastated at higher intensities. - Saturation of the scale at higher intensities makes assessment of "epicentral" or maximum intensity questionable.. - Liquefaction, landslides and rock-falls are not criteria suitable for the assessment of intensity. - Isoseismal maps of early earthquakes need re-appraisal from original data before they can be used to constrain source dimensions. - Intensity results from different earthquakes can be compared only when their assessment has been made with the same rules and criteria. - Isolated points of low intensity within a background of "not felt" should not be allowed to define isoseismals, particularly the contour of perceptibility. - In drawing isoseismals pockets of isolated high intensity may be ignored - The shape and dimensions of far-field isoseismals of large earthquakes is influenced by the presence of large rivers and alluvial valleys as well as by the level of the underground water table at the time of the earthquake. - Provided the majority of sites are on competent foundation materials, high intensity isoseismals may be used to constrain the dimensions of the seismic source .

+A comparison between the radii of our estimated MSK isoseismals and Rossi-Forel isoseismal equivalents to Oldham's 1897 isoseists, suggests that Oldham's intensity estimates were inflated by approximately 1.5 intensity units.
+Reasons for this unwitting inflation are listed above.
+One of the consequencies of this inflation is that shaking in the 1897 earthquake may have influenced subsequent derivations of the quantitative relations between attenuation and intensity in intracontinental areas.
+Using our newly derived MSK isoseismal areas, and Johnston's (1996) globally derived attenuation coefficients, for example, an unreasonably low Mo \leq 6.9 magnitude would be assessed for the 1897 Mw=8.0 Assam earthquake.
+It would appear possible that similar biases in historically derived intensities in other historical earthquakes may have biased Johnston's (1996) coefficients.

-In conclusion, we note that the 1897 M=8.0 Shillong earthquake ruptured a 110-km-long fault beneath the northern edge of the Shillong Plateau, and that the Dauki fault, along its southern margin could sustain a similar or larger earthquake.
-Although this fault has accommodated strike-slip motion in the past it is probable that it now slips with a substantial vertical component.
-The recurrence of large earthquakes on this fault is conjectural since none has occurred in recorded history, however, as eismic motions have not been reported, and were it to have continued to slip in strike-slip sense alone, the surface of the Plateau would now be tilted down to the north (Bilham and England, 2000).
-Our re-evaluated intensities have important consequences for estimating the consequences of an earthquake on the Dauki fault, on villages and cities near the Shillong Plateau.
+In conclusion, we note that the 1897 M=8.0 Shillong earthquake ruptured a 110-km-long fault beneath the northern edge of the Shillong Plateau, and that the Dauki fault, along its southern margin could sustain a similar earthquake.
+Although this fault has accomodated strike-slip motion in the past it is probable that it now slips with a substantial vertical component.
+The recurrence of large earthquakes on this fault is conjectural since none has occurred in recorded history, however, aseismic motions have not been reported, and were it to slip in strike-slip sense alone, the surface of the Plateau would be tilted down to the north (Bilham and England, 2000).
+Our re-evaluated intensities have important consequencies for estimating the consequencies of an earthquake on the Dauki fault, on villages and cities near the Shillong Plateau.

 Our re-evaluated intensities suggest increased attenuation as a function of distance from the epicenter compared to intensities estimated by Oldham.
-However, our reevaluated intensites integrate the combined effects of acceleration, duration and shakingfrequency, whose effects now on the housing stock of large cities (Dhaka, Calcutta, or Chittagong) will be different from those on structures prevailing in 1897.
-MSK intensities in Dhaka and Calcutta, the largest cities near the Shillong Plateau, for the 1897 earthquake were VI and V respectively.
-It is possible that local intensities may have differed in these settings by approximately ±2 intensity units depending on local soil conditions.
+However, our re-evaluated intensites integrate the combined effects of acceleration, duration and shaking-frequency, whose effects now on the housing stock of large cities (Dakka, Calcutta, or Chittagong) will be different from those on structures prevailing in 1897.